Each spring, the Masters represents a rite of passage in golf. The official beginning of a new season dawns with the passing of the Masters.

 Founded at the beginning of the Great Depression, the club faced financial ruin repeatedly during its first 15 years.
 As the club was being formed in 1931, the first business plan called for 1,800 members, with each paying dues of $60 a year.
 The initiation fee was $350.

 Alister MacKenzie, the designer of Augusta National Golf Club, was an English physician of Scottish ancestry.
-He also designed Cypress Point on the Monterey Peninsula in northern California.
+He also designed Cypress Point on the

 Unfortunately for MacKenzie, the financial troubles of Augusta National prevented him from being paid his full design fee before his passing in 1934.
 In later years, Roberts paid MacKenzie’s widow the balance owed by Augusta National.